everx-labs/ever-sdk/docs/quick_start.md

 ## Start local node (SE)

-We will run our test on local blockchain for testing ([EVER OS SE](https://github.com/tonlabs/tonos-se), start it with this command (docker should be launched).
+We will run our test on local blockchain for testing ([TON OS SE](https://github.com/tonlabs/tonos-se), start it with this command (docker should be launched).

 ```
 $ tondev se start